-- Pre-heat your oven to 200C.
-Drizzle about 8 tablespoons of olive oil in the base of a very large roasting tin (roughly 40 x 33cm) and place the tray in the oven to heat up.
+- Preheat your oven to 220C / 200C fan / gas mark 7 / 425F.
+Drizzle 6 tablespoons of olive oil into the base of a very large roasting tin (roughly 40 x 33cm or 16 x 13inches) and place the tray in the oven to heat up.

-- Peel the potatoes and cut them into chunks that weigh roughly 50cm.
+- Peel the potatoes and cut them into chunks that weigh roughly 50cm (1½oz).
 Place them in a large saucepan and cover with boiling water.
 Add a teaspoon of salt and cook over a medium-high heat for 12 minutes.
-(Start timing as soon as you turn on the heat, NOT from when the water reboils)
+(Start timing as soon as you turn on the heat, NOT from when the water reboils.)

 - Meanwhile peel the parsnips and cut into large batons.
 I usually cut my parsnips in half lengthways and then widthways and then cut the top part in half again lengthways so I get 6 roughly even sized batons.

 - Gently bash 8 garlic cloves and peel and cut a red onion into quarters.
-Slice your sprouts in half and get the sage and carrots out of the fridge and you are all ready.
+Slice your sprouts in half and get the sage and carrots out of the fridge, so you are all ready.

-- When the potatoes are done, drain them and then tip them into the hot fat.
-Spread them out and add the parsnips and carrots.
-Sprinkle over a good amount of salt and pepper and then baste everything with a little of the hot fat (take care not to burn yourself!)
+- When the potatoes are done, drain them and shake them in the saucepan with the lid on (to fluff up the edges, so you get plenty of crispy bits!)
+Then tip the potatoes into the hot fat.
+Add the parsnips and carrots.
+Sprinkle over a little salt and pepper and then turn everything in the hot fat (take care not to burn yourself!)

 - Put the tray in the oven and roast for 20 minutes.

-- After 20 minutes remove the tray and add the garlic cloves, red onion wedges, cocktail sausages and sage leaves.
-Give everything another good baste and return the roasting tray to the oven.
-Roast for another 20 minutes.
+- After 20 minutes, remove the tray and add the garlic cloves and red onion wedges.
+Return the roasting tray to the oven and roast everything for another 15 minutes.

-- After 20 minutes, season the turkey breast fillets then add them to the tray along with the halved sprouts.
-Give everything another good baste and then put back in the oven for 15 minutes.
+- After 15 minutes, season the turkey breast fillets, then add them to the tray along with the halved sprouts, cocktail sausages and sage leaves.
+Put the tray back in the oven for a further 20 minutes.
 This would be a good time to make a jug of gravy and any other sauces you want to serve with the traybake (e.g. bread sauce and/or cranberry sauce)

-- After the last 15 minutes, check the turkey is done (cut the largest fillet in half and check it is white and not pink) and serve with your gravy and sauces.
+- After the last 20 minutes, check the turkey is done (cut the largest fillet in half and check there is no pink).
+Serve with your gravy and sauces.
 Easy Peasy!